 Dr. Götz Nordbruch is a social scientist and scholar of Islam as well as a co-founder and co-executive director of ufuq.de.

 Nordbruch served as a research associate at the Institut de recherches et d’études sur le monde arabe et musulman in Aix-en-Provence and at the Georg-Eckert-Institut – Leibniz-Institut – for international textbook research in Braunschweig.
 From 2008 to 2011, he served as an assistant professor at the Centre for Contemporary Middle East Studies at the University of Southern Denmark.

 His work focuses on youth cultures in Islam, racism, and Islamism, the use of media by young Muslims and migrants, as well as the prevention of radicalisation in education.
-Nordbruch is co-head of the national umbrella organisation Bundesarbeitsgemeinschaft religiös begründeter Extremismus.
+Until March 2020, Nordbruch served as co-head of the national umbrella organisation Bundesarbeitsgemeinschaft religiös begründeter Extremismus.